adrian-gadient/fuji-recipe-tagger/README.md

 ## AI tools used

-Perplexity was used to generate most of the `bash` code, to translate the data wrangling process from `R` to `bash`, and to refine the documentation.
+Perplexity was used to translate the data wrangling process from `R` to `Bash` / `Shell`, to generate most of the `Bash` / `Shell` code, and to refine the documentation.